 Coffee Bar Supplies

 In the drawers of my coffee bar table, I keep my hot cocoa supplies.
-This includes the marshmallows.
+This includes marshmallows.
 It probably sounds crazy but I like to ensure that I have everything ready.
 I love hot cocoa and added the hot cocoa chalkboard sign from Target this year to my home coffee bar.

 I used to keep other things at my coffee bar table such as honey, stirring spoons, etc. I quickly realized that I use these items outside of just my home coffee bar so they quickly made their way back to other homes.
 Plus, the honey got a little sticky at times, to be honest.